First notable recall - in-line skating for the first time in S. neighborhood of the city M.

 When I was 20 my dads (how should I call them collectively, at last! anyone?) gave in to their addiction and drank heavily for half a year.
 It became impossible to converse, to ask them to be quiet when I sleep, the apartment stunk with alcohol.
 I tried to hold on.
 A sudden feat of rage, a short violent fight - and I have nowhere to live.
 A taxi, all my stuff in the boot, gone to the first man agreeing to give me a shelter at 2 a.m.
 Cold bloody December.
 Minus 29 Celcius, I recall.

 I was pretty stubborn.
 We sorted it out a couple months later in a pub near Dad's home, but I never returned, we never lived together again.
-It became impossible.
+It just didn't happen for various reasons.
+What's important is that we (me and my dad) didn't become colder to each other, we still love each other very much.
+It all passed quickly.

 So by the summer I lost everything.
-I had no home, I lost my job (those two combine cruelly in a big city), I break up with a girl whom I loved and who disappointed me completely (never made it easier), I had to quit a very very cool band I played for since I was in no resources to spare.
+I had no home, I lost my job (those two combine cruelly in a big city), I break up with a girl whom I loved and who disappointed me completely (never made it easier), I had to quit a very very cool band I played for since I had no spare resources.
 I was broke and broken.

 But nothing held me in the city any more.
-And here I stop, for what was further needs a dedicated entry.
+And here I stop, for everything that happened from then on needs its own dedicated entry.

 I have really much to say.